CHJ85/rbtempo/README.md

 Rhythmbox Tempo control
 =======================
-This is a Rhythmbox 3.x plugin that allows the playback speed to be increased or decreased.
-It is similar in spirit to rbpitch, but works on Rhythmbox 3.
-It is not as feature-complete as rbpitch.
+This is a Rhythmbox 3.x plugin that allows the playback speed, pitch and / or tempo to be increased or decreased.

 Installation
 ------------